Stabbath/world-gen-prototype/README.md

 	- This has basically no cost, and makes a lot of possible calculations later a lot easier.
 - We should perhaps take care that no junctions above degree 3 exist, as only 4 is possible and those collapse very quickly down into a 3.

+## Modeling 1.2: Plate Rift Dynamics
+As we will see later, the moving plates can get subducted, pushed back into the earth and destroyed, which would mean that over time plates would continuously be destroyed with some "stronger plate" or perfectly balanced set of plates eventually taking up the entire world.
+This is obviously not what happens on geologically-active planets.
+For example, on Earth, we can see something interesting happening currently: there is a rift forming between the Horn of Africa and the rest of the mainland, which in the future will eventually break it off into its own separate plate and begin pushing the African continent and the Horn of Africa away from each other, as a new divergent boundary and future rift.
+This is also what happened to push South America away from Africa, which has turned into what now is the mid-atlantic ridge.

+So, we need to periodically and dynamically create new rifts to break apart large plates.
+Each time we do so, we will have to recalculate Euler poles and/or rotational velocity, probably in a way that preserves momentum for the 2 new sub-plates breaking apart from the original.
+That might be what explains the "instant" and drastic change in direction that one can observe in the volcanic chains of pacific islands, like Hawaii. **TODO Question** - I haven't seen that explained that way anywhere, but it seems like a likely physical grounding for that sort of event.

 # Modeling 2: Tectonic Motion

 ## 2.1: Isolated Motion